RedefineMike/training/source/sections/HIPAA-basics/organization-of-this-tutorial.md

-# Organization of this tutorial
+# Organization of This Tutorial

 We created this tutorial at Datica because we wanted something that we could distribute to all new hires to give them a crash course on HIPAA.
 While it's true there are plenty of HIPAA training options, both free and paid, we didn't feel that any were created for employees of modern health technology vendors.
 As we talked to early customers and prospects, we also realized that we were getting asked the same questions about HIPAA time and time again.